 This paper does not discuss city or county income taxes that are imposed on estates and trusts.
-For example, the City of Portland and Multnomah County impose a business income tax on business activities, including the business activities of trusts and estates (such as the rental of real estate or the sale of rental real estate, or other business activities), and that tax liability cannot be passed on to the beneficiaries, even in the final year of an estate or trust.
-The tax has a \$50,000 annual exemption.
-See Business Tax Administrative Rule 200.95-1A.
+For example, the City of Portland and Multnomah County impose a business income tax on business activities, including the business activities of trusts and estates (such as the rental of real estate or the sale of real estate, or other business activities), and that tax liability cannot be passed on to the beneficiaries, even in the final year of an estate or trust.
+The tax is a combination of the City of Portland Business License Tax and the Multnomah County Business Income Tax, and it is administered by the City of Portland Revenue Division.
+It has a \$50,000 annual exemption.
+See Portland City Code Chapter 7.02, Business Tax Administrative Rule 200.95-1A, and Form E-2018.